 We have designed and constructed an upgraded version of the prototype device.
-As with the original device, the next generation electrode array will be implanted between the two back layers of the eye (suprachoroidal location).
+As with the original device, the next generation electrode array is implanted between the two back layers of the eye (suprachoroidal location).
 This novel approach requires relatively easy surgery compared to other possible locations for electrodes within the eye and proved to be safe, stable, and reliable.
 Importantly, it was shown to be effective in eliciting visual perceptions in the recipients, allowing them to identify shapes, perceive movement, and undertake unassisted navigation tasks.

 This is a significant step forward in the development of an Australian bionic eye since it will allow the recipients to receive maximum benefit from using the device and the researchers will be able to obtain far more information about the device’s capabilities.

-If you would like to register your interest in future eye research trials, please sign up to the Centre for Eye Research Clinical Trials Registry.
-For any other enquiries, please email firstname.lastname@example.org
+If you would like to register your interest in future eye research trials, please sign up to the Centre for Eye Research Australia Clinical Trials Registry.
+For any other enquiries, please email email@example.com

 If the clinical trials registry is inaccessible, please call number 03 9929 8066 to leave your name and number and a member of the research team will return your call.